yousefalatari/ma1sd/docs/getting-started.md

 - `key.path` will store the signing keys, which must be kept safe!
 If the file does not exist, keys will be generated for you.
 - `storage.provider.sqlite.database` is the location of the SQLite Database file which will hold state (invites, etc.)

-If your HS/mxisd hostname is not the same as your Matrix domain, configure `server.name`.
+If your HS/ma1sd hostname is not the same as your Matrix domain, configure `server.name`.
 Complete configuration guide is available [here](configure.md).

 ## Integrate
-For an overview of a typical mxisd infrastructure, see the [dedicated document](architecture.md)
+For an overview of a typical ma1sd infrastructure, see the [dedicated document](architecture.md)
 ### Reverse proxy
 #### Apache2
-In the `VirtualHost` section handling the domain with SSL, add the following and replace `0.0.0.0` by the internal hostname/IP pointing to mxisd.
+In the `VirtualHost` section handling the domain with SSL, add the following and replace `0.0.0.0` by the internal hostname/IP pointing to ma1sd.
 **This line MUST be present before the one for the homeserver!**
 ```apache
 ProxyPass /_matrix/identity http://0.0.0.0:8090/_matrix/identity